Looking for some awesome Asana alternatives?

 20 No-Brainer Reasons To Choose ClickUp As Your Asana Alternative

 1. A Forever Free Alternative

-Asana has a free version but there’s a big catch.
+Asana is a free project management tool, but there’s a big catch.

-Most of the really useful features in Asana are paid.
-Besides the free version allows only up to 15 users a team.
-So if you really want to use Asana effectively, you will have to pay.
+Most of the really useful features in Asana are part of the premium plan.
+Besides, the free plan allows only up to 15 users a team.
+So if you really want to use Asana effectively, you will have to pay…a lot.

-This can get maddeningly confusing when two or more teams are working together on a single project – such as a feature launch.
-Product, Media, and Marketing teams would need to collaborate.
+This can get super confusing when two or more teams are working together on a single project, such as a feature launch.

-- There is no single unified overview of the entire project that your CXOs can track.
+- There would be no single unified overview of the entire project that your CXOs can track

 Individual Level Challenges

 Remember to take into account the different productivity approaches team members take on.